dtb/dtb.github.com/_posts/2012-05-27-writing-your-first-game-using-html5-canvas.markdown

 });
 {% endhighlight %}

-Next, is the `Drawable` object, which provides a simple interface to be drawn to the canvas.
-This object allows the `Game` to draw all drawable objects without caring about the specific implementation or appearance of the object.
-It also gives us a common place to put drawing and update related functionality.
-It is the prototype ("base class") for all drawable objects.
+Like any good leader, the Game object delegates the detail work to various specialists that know exactly how to do their jobs.
+The `Drawable` object specializes in—surprise!—drawing.
+The `Game` can draw all the objects in our world without caring about the specific way that happens.
+Drawable also forms the prototype for more-specialized drawing objects.

 {% highlight javascript %}
 var Drawable = _.inherits(function() { }, {